GSA-TTS/FAC/docs/architecture/diagrams/Application/fac_system_context_unified.md

 Person(AgencyApp, "App", "Agency App")

 note as EncryptionNote
-All connections depicted are encrypted with TLS 1.2 unless otherwise noted. end note note as PortsNote
+All connections depicted are encrypted with TLS 1.2. end note note as PortsNote
-All connextions are on port 443 and use https unles otherwise noted. end note
+All connextions are on port 443 and use https except the following which use different ports as noted in the diagram:
+FAC Web App, PostgREST, ClamAV and PostgreSQL. end note